Skip to main content

 How To Lay Off Employees: 5 Things to Know

 Being a small business owner can be difficult in even the best of times.
-You are called upon to be the finance department, marketing specialist, head product developer and human resources expert all at once.
+You are called upon to be the finance department, marketing specialist, head product developer, and human resources expert all at once.
 But, when the economy takes a turn for the worse, running a small business becomes even more challenging.
-For example, in these difficult economic times, you may be wondering how to lay off employees.
-Here are five things you should think about when you are considering laying off employees:
+Unfortunately, you may be wondering how to lay off employees and all of the requirements afterward.
+Here are some things you should think about when you are considering laying off employees:

 Was this helpful?